-Tech jumps ahead of Amazon Prime Day, Apple reveal
+Nasdaq leads stock gains ahead of Amazon Prime Day, Apple reveal

 JPMorgan Chase, Citigroup, BofA and Wells Fargo lead earnings parade this week

-U.S. stocks kick off the week higher Monday morning, as earnings season gets ready to start and ahead of two key events.
+U.S. stocks rallied on Monday as large-cap tech roared higher ahead of two key events.

 Continue Reading Below